flutter/plugins/packages/google_maps_flutter/google_maps_flutter/README.md

 import 'package:flutter/foundation.dart';
 ```

-Add this code snippet to your main build() method
+Add this code snippet to your build() method

 ```dart
 if (defaultTargetPlatform == TargetPlatform.android) {